dotnet/csharplang/proposals/primary-constructors.md

 With this proposal, records no longer need to separately specify a primary constructor mechanism.
 Instead, record (class and struct) declarations that have primary constructors would follow the general rules, with these simple additions:

-- For each primary constructor parameter, if a member with the same name already exists it must be an instance property or field, and it must be assignable to.
+- For each primary constructor parameter, if a member with the same name already exists it must be an instance property or field.
 If not, a public init-only auto-property of the same name is synthesized with a property initializer assigning from the parameter.
 - A deconstructor is synthesized with out parameters to match the primary constructor parameters.
 - If an explicit constructor declaration is a "copy constructor" - a constructor that takes a single parameter of the enclosing type - it is not required to call a `this` initializer, and will not execute the member initializers present in the record declaration.